 - Next is a 3.5″ layer of relatively dense polyurethane foam.

-- The base is 4″ of dense polyurethane foam.
+- The base is 4″ of dense polyurethane foam and is pretty standard for an all-foam mattress.

 - Both conform to contours, but the Wave works better for side sleepers who weigh less.